Portuguese Guinea: Early Portuguese period

 forming a mulatto population speaking a Portuguese-based Creole language as a lingua franca.
 However, after 1500 most Portuguese interest, both for gold and slaves, centered further south in the Gold Coast.

 At the beginning of the 17th century, the Portuguese exported slaves from Upper Guinea from Santiago in Cape Verde, and those from the Gulf of Guinea from São Tomé Island.
 In the 1630s and 1640s, the Dutch drove the Portuguese from most of the Gold Coast.
 The Portuguese did retain a foothold at São João de Ajuda in Benin, now called Ouidah, since before the 1750s they preferred to acquire slaves from the Gulf of Guinea rather than Upper Guinea.
 In the 17th century, the French established bases at Saint-Louis, Senegal, the English at Kunta Kinteh Island on the Gambia River and Dutch at Gorée.

 The very weak Portuguese position in Upper Guinea was strengthened by the first Marquess of Pombal who promoted the supply of slaves from this area to the provinces of Grão-Pará and Maranhão in northern Brazil.
 Between 1757 and 1777, over 25,000 slaves were transported from the “Rivers of Guinea”, which approximated Portuguese Guinea and parts of Senegal, even though this area had been largely neglected by the Portuguese for the previous 200 years.
-Bissau, founded in 1765, became the centre of Portuguese control.
+Bissau, founded in 1687 and re-established as a fortified post in the mid-18th century, became the centre of Portuguese control.

 British interest in the area led to a brief attempt in the 1790s to establish a base on the island of Bolama, which showed no evidence of continuous Portuguese presence.
 The British settlers pulled back in 1793 and the Portuguese officially occupied the island in 1837.
 Even after the Portuguese claim in 1837, Afro-Portuguese lived and worked there alongside Afro-British from Sierra Leone, since Britain did not relinquish its claim to Bolama until 1870.

 The abolition of the slave trade by Britain in 1807 gave the slave traders of Guinea a virtual monopoly over the West Africa slave trade with Brazil.
 Although the Brazilian and Portuguese governments agreed in the 1830s to stop this traffic, it probably continued at 18th-century levels until after 1850, when the British pressured Brazil to enforce its existing ban on the import of slaves.
 The last significant consignment of West African slaves reached Brazil in 1852.